Quantifying Hallucinations in Language Language Models on Medical Textbooks

 \subsection{Agreement and cost}

-Independent clinical reviewers achieved quadratic-weighted Cohen's $\kappa=0.92$ for validity judgements and $\kappa=0.94$ for relevance for Experiment 1, and achieved Kendall's $\tau_b$ over the top-eight orderings ranges from 0.175 on short-answer questions to 0.060 on multi-hop inverse questions, and quadratic-weighted Cohen's $\kappa$ for the three-level labels stays between 0.57 and 0.61 across reasoning styles for Experiment 2, indicating good agreement between clinician judgements.
-Additionally, each annotator spent 2.05 minutes per judgement on average, but this varied heavily between Experiment 1 and Experiment 2 tasks and modalities.
-That time cost reflects the actual work needed to evaluate fluent medical text, as reviewers must read the passage, trace specific claims, and decide whether the response stays within the evidence and answers the query.
-The Error rates observed within Experiment 2 also varied by question format, as inverse phrasings increased hallucinations by as much as six percentage points relative to the non-inverse formatted questions, and multiple-choice and list questions triggered more disputes than binary true/false prompts.
-As such, it was observed that the QA pair formatting somewhat effects the ability of the generated QA benchmark to elicit a hallucination from a model being evaluated (with a higher percentage of hallucinations elicited from inverse QA formats), and thus shows the motivating factor for the utilisation of a diverse range of QA types for LLM benchmarking.
+Each annotator spent 2.05 minutes per judgement on average, and that time cost reflects the actual work needed to evaluate dense medical text, as reviewers must read the passage, trace specific claims, and decide whether the response stays within the evidence and answers the query.
+The Error rates observed within Experiment 2 also varied by question format, as multiple-choice and list questions triggered more disputes than binary true/false prompts.